sbents/flu-scenario-modeling-hub/data-processed/README.md

 variable)

-#### N wk ahead peak time hosp
+#### peak time hosp

-This target is the cumulative probability of the incident hospitalization peak occurring before or during the week that is N weeks after `model_projection_date`.
-For instance "22 wk ahead peak time hosp" is the probability that hospitalizations peak within the first 22 weeks of the projection period.
+This target is the cumulative probability of the incident hospitalization peak occurring before or during the week that is N weeks after `orgin_date`.
+For instance "peak time hosp" on the 22nd epiweek of projection is the probability that hospitalizations peak within the first 22 weeks of the projection period.
 This cumulative probability will be 1 on the last week of the projection period.

-Further, we do not expect a full distribution of quantiles, only “point” values for this target.
+A probability of 1 in the first week of the projection period could mean either future projections are not expected to exceed a prior peak or projections expect the peak will occur in the first week.

-Predictions for this target will be evaluated against the week of the peak number of hospitalized cases in 2022-23, as recorded by the U.S.
+Predictions for this target will be evaluated against the week of the peak number of hospitalized cases, as recorded by the U.S.
 Department of Health & Human Services Flu and COVID-19 system (derived from the prior day influenza admissions variable).